Article published on: 23/04/19

 Impressing customers starts before they become your clients and continues throughout your working relationship with the high quality service you deliver and the aftercare you provide.
 Clients who have a good experience of working with your agency are more likely to become repeat customers and may recommend your services to others.

 This may sound simple, but many great products and services fail because of a lack of understanding of their target audience.
 Ask who your customers are, what they do and how they operate their businesses.
-A basic understanding of these simple concepts will help you understand your own services more clearly and help you devise branding and web content that talks to the people you are pitching to.
+A basic understanding of these simple concepts will help you understand your own services more clearly and help you devise branding, web and social media content that talks to the people you are pitching to.

 One of the best things you can do for your business is to understand your audience.
 Whether you are communicating face to face, by telephone or through social media channels, you need to know who your potential clients are, what makes them tick and what they expect from you.

-Whether you are starting out or an established business with multiple customers, it is important to gather information on your customers that can inform the way you market your product and communicate with clients.
+Whether you are just starting out with your recruitment agency or an established business with multiple customers, it is important to gather information on your customers that can inform the way you market your product and communicate with clients.
 Attend networking events which will enable you to make connections and gather referrals.
 Engage with people at these events and be sure to make follow-up contact afterwards.

 If you are an agency offering candidates across multiple industries, gather sound knowledge of the major fields and identify who your customers might be.
 If you are an agency specialising in a particular industry, you must possess a high level understanding of that industry, from its varied job roles to the major UK laws governing it.
-You might find it helpful to consult Jobs Boards, not only for access to a pool of candidates but also vital information on potential clients.
+You might find it helpful to consult recruitment jobs boards, not only for access to a pool of candidates but also vital information on potential clients.

 Research who your competitors are working with.
 Review websites and social media content to gain an insight into your competitors’ client lists and consider how they are marketing themselves to those particular customers.